Economy of Tehran

 Tehran is the capital city and the main economic centre of Iran.
 Tehran's present-day modern industries include the manufacturing of automobiles, electronics and electrical equipment, weaponry, textiles, sugar, cement, and chemical products.
 It is also a leading center for the sale of carpets and furniture.
 The oil refining companies of Pars Oil, Speedy, and Behran are based in Tehran.
 Tehran hosts 45% of Iran's industries.

 Few foreign companies operate in Tehran, due to the government's complex international relations.
 But prior to the 1979 Revolution, many foreign companies were active in Iran.

 Tehran Economy by Sector

 Manufacturing and services

 At the end of the twentieth century, more than one-third of all jobs in Tehran were related to social and personal services, also about one-fifth were in manufacturing and about one-sixth were in sales. construction, Transport and financial services each employed fewer workforce.
 Overall, services account for almost two-thirds of the workforce, Also fewer people employed in industrial activities and a negligible amount employed in agriculture.

 Manufacturing industries include metal machinery and equipment, textiles, chemicals, wood, mining, paper and basic metals.

+Fashion industry

+Design, manufacturing, distribution, marketing, retail, advertising and other sectors of the fashion industry in Tehran have been able to grow significantly according to the needs of the country.
+In particular, a large number of male and female models are working in Tehran's fashion advertising and promotion sections.
+Despite the lack of adequate laws to support models, payments to female models have been considered high.
+Also, modeling of children is usually prohibited in Tehran.
+Clothing manufacturers are closely related to other fashion sectors in Tehran.
+For example, the manufacturers of women's boots and bodysuits have strengthened their exports and branding in other countries by using this connection.